k8thedinosaur/a-beautiful-day/readme.md

   * input: 3
   * output: 0, beep, boop, won't you be my neighbor

-* Specs for multiple digits:
-(descending hierarchy of importance starting with 3)
+* Specs for multiple digits (descending hierarchy of importance starting with 3):

   * input 13
   * "Won't you be my neighbor?"